Understanding the Dry Adiabatic Lapse Rate (DALR): A complete walkthrough

 -

 The precise derivation involves complex partial derivatives and requires a background in thermodynamics.
-However, the essence is that the rate of temperature change is inversely proportional to the specific heat capacity and directly proportional to the acceleration due to gravity and the gas constant.
+That said, the essence is that the rate of temperature change is inversely proportional to the specific heat capacity and directly proportional to the acceleration due to gravity and the gas constant.
 The specific values of these constants ultimately lead to the approximate value of 9.8°C/1000m for the DALR.
 Slight variations from this value can occur depending on altitude and air composition, but this remains a good approximation for most meteorological purposes.

 Limitations of the DALR